To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

-Mercy Women's Center provides Lymphedema Management Services for women who have undergone treatment for breast cancer, as well as any patient with lymphedema resulting from other causes.
+Lymphedema Management Services are for those who have undergone treatment for breast cancer, as well as any patient with lymphedema resulting from other causes.

 Lymphedema is the swelling of soft tissue resulting from the accumulation of lymphatic fluid.
 It is a serious condition, most often affecting the arms and legs, but can also occur in the neck, head, abdomen and genitalia.